Tropaeolum tuberosum: Agronomy

-The plant grows vigorously even in marginal soils and it competes well with weeds.
-It is well-adapted to high-altitude subsistence agriculture, and gives high yields; 30 tonnes per hectare are yielded at a height of 3000 metres, but up to 70 tons per hectare have been produced under research conditions.
-Its extraordinary resistance to insect, nematode and bacterial pests is attributed to high levels of isothiocyanates.
+The plant thrives even in marginal soils and competes well with weeds.
+It is well-adapted to high-altitude subsistence agriculture and gives high yields; 30 tonnes per hectare are yielded at 3000 meters, but up to 70 tons per hectare have been produced under research conditions.
+Its extraordinary resistance to insects, nematode and bacterial pests is attributed to high levels of isothiocyanates.
 Although mashua is fully domesticated, it can persist in wild vegetation because of its aggressive growth and robustness.
 In Colombia, it is planted as a companion crop to repel pests in potato fields.
+Mashua’s high natural resistance to pests has made it a good crop for its potential in pest management.
+Glucosinolates contained in the plant have been shown to harm aphid herbivory.
+Spraying a crop with a mixture containing glucosinolates sourced from Masha can lead to up to 97% of aphid mortality.
+Molecules extracted from Mashua can be part of a viable, effective, and eco-friendly alternative to synthetic pesticides.
+Traits like these raise the potential for mashua to be used in agroecology.

-Culinary Use
+Culinary use

 Raw mashua tuber is bitter due to glucosinolates, but the bitterness diminishes after cooking, freezing, or pounding.
-The tubers comprise as much as 75 percent of the mature plants by dry weight (40 percent is typical for cereals).
-Up to 75 percent of dry matter reaches the tubercle.
+The tubers comprise as much as 75 percent of the mature plants by dry weight.

-Popularization of mashua may be limited by its strong flavor, and its reputation as an anaphrodisiac.
-Father Bernabé Cobo records that in the 16th century the Inca used to give enormous amounts of mashua to their troops so that they would forget their wives.
+Popularization of mashua may be limited by its intense flavor and reputation as an anaphrodisiac.
+Father Bernabé Cobo records that in the 16th century, the Inca used to give enormous amounts of mashua to their troops so that they would forget their wives.
 However, mashua tubers roasted in traditional earthen field ovens, built at harvest, are considered a delicacy.
-Also, the raw tubers can be shredded thinly and added to salads, to confer a spicy flavour and crunchy texture.
+Also, the raw tubers can be shredded thinly and added to salads to confer a spicy flavor and crunchy texture.

 Cultivation as an ornamental

-In its native range, mashua is mainly cultivated for its edible tubers, but it has ornamental value in the temperate zone because of its trailing habit and showy, bi-coloured tubular flowers, which appear in summer and autumn.
-The sepals are orange-red while the petals are bright yellow.
-In areas prone to frost, it requires some protection in winter.
+In its native range, mashua is mainly cultivated for its edible tubers.
+Still, it has ornamental value in the temperate zone because of its trailing habit and showy, bi-colored tubular flowers, which appear in summer and autumn.
+The sepals are orange-red, while the petals are bright yellow.
+In areas prone to frost, some protection is required in winter.
 The cultivar T. tuberosum var. lineamaculatum 'Ken Aslet' has gained the Royal Horticultural Society's Award of Garden Merit.

 Medicinal properties

 Mashua has putative anaphrodisiac effects.
 It has been recorded by the Spanish chronicler Cobo that mashua was fed to their armies by the Inca Emperors, "that they should forget their wives".
 Studies of male rats fed on mashua tubers have shown a 45% drop in testosterone levels due to the presence of isothiocyanates.
-Mashua contains Docosatetraenoylethanolamide, a cannabinoid structurally similar to Anandamide that also acts on the cannabinoid (CB1) receptor among other structurally related compounds such as N–oleoyldopamine.
+Mashua contains docosatetraenoylethanolamide, a cannabinoid structurally similar to anandamide that also acts on the cannabinoid (CB1) receptor among other structurally related compounds such as N–oleoyldopamine.

+Topical mashua in a 1% gel formulation has proven to increase the healing activities of open wounds in mice populations.
+Further studies are necessary to determine potential wound healing success for human application.